 A case soon to come before the Supreme Court has far-reaching consequences for civil liberties and law enforcement methods in the United States.
 At issue is whether law enforcement agencies can legally require individuals who have been arrested, but not convicted, for a criminal offense to submit a DNA sample for testing.
-DNAThese samples would not necessarily be used for the case being investigated, but rather to check against databases of other crime scene investigations and determine whether the suspect had been involved in separate offenses.
+These samples would not necessarily be used for the case being investigated, but rather to check against databases of other crime scene investigations and determine whether the suspect had been involved in separate offenses.

 Proponents of the law point to its effectiveness in the case which has come to the courts.
 In Maryland, Alonzo King was arrested for attempted assault, and when police checked his DNA profile against their database of crime scene evidence, they found that his DNA matched that found at the scene of a serious sexual assault.
 King was, therefore, convicted for this crime, as well as the more minor assault charge.